-Steph Casey is a singer-songwriter based on the Kapiti Coast of New Zealand.
-Her sound is a mix of indie-folk and alt country, and her debut album Whisper & Holler went straight to number four in the New Zealand Independent Music (NZIM) Album Charts.
+Steph Casey is a singer-songwriter from the Kāpiti Coast of New Zealand.
+Her sound is a mix of indie-folk and alt-country, and her debut album landed at #4 in the New Zealand Independent Music (NZIM) Album Charts.
 Her songs have had more than 420k plays across platforms and have been licensed for NZ films.

-Steph Casey performs mainly in the Kapiti and Wellington regions.
+Steph Casey performs mainly in the Kāpiti and Wellington regions.
 As well as her 2019 NZ and USA tours, she has appeared as a guest artist at the Wellington Folk Festival and many Wellington music showcases.
-As well as cafés, house concerts and and music venues, she has performed at the Mid-Winter Holler Americana festival, and at a number of benefit concerts, raising funds for cancer research and victims of the 2015 Nepal earthquake.
+In addition to cafés, house concerts and music venues, she has performed at the Mid-Winter Holler Americana festival, and at benefit concerts raising money for causes she supports.

-In 2013 she recorded full length album Whisper & Holler, again with Lee Prebble at The Surgery, featuring Tom Callwood on bass (Phoenix Foundation, Little Bushman), Craig Terris on drums (Bachelorette, Lawrence Arabia) and Stewart Pedley on mandolin, lap steel, banjo and a bevy of other stringed instruments.
+In 2013 she recorded full-length album Whisper & Holler, again with Lee Prebble at The Surgery, featuring Tom Callwood on bass (Phoenix Foundation, Little Bushman), Craig Terris on drums (Bachelorette, Lawrence Arabia) and Stewart Pedley on mandolin, lap steel, banjo and ukulele.
 Specific tracks also feature Janet Holborow (Cello – Bic Runga, Jess Chambers), Sharon Callaghan (viola – New Zealand Symphony Orchestra), and Ryan Prebble and James Coyle (percussion & keys – The Nudge).
 Whisper & Holler was produced by Steph Casey in association with production consultant Age Pryor – whose production credits include The Woolshed Sessions, Fly My Pretties and the Wellington International Ukulele Orchestra.
 The album is Distributed by Rhythmethod and DRM NZ.